How to determine splitter or riving knife thickness

 Most older factory supplied guards use 14 gauge and even less in some cases.

 Until recently, this was typical.
 Now with newer saw designs coming out that are

 equipped with riving knives, more and more are shipping with .090 inch thick factory knives.

 These are the thicknesses we start out with.
-There is a tolerance and generally my material is a bit under my posted thicknesses and rarely do they finish out above it.
+There is a tolerance and generally our material is a bit under our posted thicknesses and rarely do they finish out above it.